Compare student loan refinance rates and college loan rates

 What are the benefits of comparing student loan refinance rates?

 Considering refinancing your student loans?
 Your best chance of getting the best loan available is to first shop around.
-By using Purefy’s rate comparison tool, you can compare multiple interest rates from a variety of lenders in one place with one simple form.
+By using Purefy’s student loan refinance rate comparison tool, you can compare multiple interest rates from a variety of lenders in one place with one simple form.

 The tool also allows you to calculate how your monthly payments and the total cost of your current loans compare to what you may qualify for through refinancing.